-Among their dishes, you can find lahmajun, pita, kebab, soup, salad, soup, and dessert varieties of this place.
+Among their dishes, you can find lahmajun, pita, kebab, salad, soup, and dessert varieties of this place.
 The place is open 24 hours a day!
 Kırçiçeği Restaurant is a decent and very convenient place where you can go with your family.

 Go Carpet Shopping at the Grand Bazaar Marmaris